 Obtaining Student Visas

-It is required that all students who will be attending JUC for one semester or more acquire a A-2 student visa prior to arriving in Israel.
+It is required that all students who will be attending JUC for one semester or more acquire an A-2 student visa prior to arriving in Israel.
 Married students also must acquire an A-4 visa for each dependent (spouse and children) who will be in Israel with them.

 Our staff in Jerusalem will assist you in the process of securing a visa and provide you with details as needed.
 The visa process has two steps.

 First, our staff must make the initial application for your student visa at the Ministry of Interior in Jerusalem.
-In order to allow JUC to make this initial visa application on your behalf, you must supply the following documents and information as part of your Application for Admission into Jerusalem University College:
+In order to allow JUC to make this initial visa application on your behalf, you must supply the following documents and information as part of your application for admission into Jerusalem University College:

 - A clear and legible copy of the identification page of your current passport, as well as the passports of any dependents accompanying you.

 - For Graduate Certificate and M.A. students, passports should be valid for at least six months after your full period of study at JUC.
 Our past experience indicates to us that Graduate Certificate students should have passports that are valid for 2 years and 6 months beyond the date they will begin studies at JUC, and M.A. students should have passports that are valid for 3 years and 6 months beyond the date they will begin studies at JUC.

 - The name of the city and state, or country, of your official permanent residence, and also of the location where you will be for the three months prior to your anticipated arrival in Israel, if different.
 You must obtain your visa at the Israeli Consulate or Embassy that serves this location.

 - Proof of health insurance while studying in Israel.

 - Your father and mother’s full names.